M-o-a-T/moat-kv/docs/source/server_protocol.rst

 The default chain length should be two larger than the maximum of

-* the number of partitions a DistKV system might break up into,
+* the number of partitions a MoaT-KV system might break up into,

 * the number of hosts within one partition that might change any single entry.
   Ideally, this number should be two: one for the host that does it as a